-will fill the land where mountains tower,

-Then passing west its sinking crest

-Will light the broad Pacific's breast.

-O sunset bright, in thy swift flight,

-Enfold the friend I love to-night.

-Though near, though far, thy golden

-bar

-Can touch

-Can tough them wheresoe'er they are O rose light, glow o'er the ways they
+Will fill the land where tower, tower, then passing west its sinking crest Will light the broad Pacific's breast.
+O sunset bright, in thy swift flight, Enfold the friend I love to-night.
+Though near, though far, thy golden bar Can tough them wheresoe'er they are.
+O rose light, glow o'er the ways they go,

-O rose light, glow o er the ways the, go, Give the, sweet thoughts as the sun sinks low, Of a goal well won when the day is done, Give hope and strength for tomorrow's sun-And as their light fades out of sight, Send quiet rest on the wings of night.
+Grose light, glow of the ways as the sun sinks low, Of a goal well won when the day is done, Give hope and strength for tomorrow's sun- And as their light fades out of sight, Send quiet rest on the wings of night.